moritz-hoelting/shulkerscript-lang/grammar.md

-# Grammar of the shulkerscript language
+# Grammar of the ShulkerScript language

 ## Table of contents